 Purpose-Driven Leadership for an Inclusive Economy

-A primary goal of the Hispanic Metropolitan Chamber (HMC) is to cultivate Latinx career and leadership advancement to influence inclusive, sustainable community and economic development.
-Achieving this goal is a key element to the Portland community’s business and social vitality and its attractiveness as a place where everyone can succeed.
-Now entering its 14th year, the Hispanic Metropolitan Chamber Latino Leadership Development Program (LLDP) is a key strategy in achieving this goal and provides a significant benefit to the Latinx community and to the Portland community at large.
+A primary goal of the Hispanic Metropolitan Chamber (HMC) Latino Leadership Program is to cultivate Latino career and leadership advancement to influence inclusive, sustainable community and economic development.
+Achieving this goal is a key element to the Oregon and SW community’s business and social vitality and its attractiveness as a place where everyone can succeed.
+Since 2007, the Hispanic Metropolitan Chamber Latino Leadership Program has been a key strategy in achieving this goal and provides a significant benefit to the Latino community and to the community at large.

-The LLDP offers Latinos currently in or aspiring to be leaders in private, public and non-profit organizations the opportunity to significantly improve their leadership and management skills.
-This improvement results in these individuals contributing to their organizations at a higher level giving both their organization and themselves the opportunity to grow and prosper in an inclusive community.
+This program offers Latinos currently in or aspiring to be leaders in private, public and non-profit organizations the opportunity to significantly improve their leadership and management skills.
+This improvement results in these individuals contributing to their organizations at a higher level giving both the participants and their organizations the opportunity to grow and prosper in an inclusive community.
 Additionally, the program includes culturally specific training around building an inclusive and equitable economy and workforce consistent with existing regional initiatives to diversify the workforce.
 (Prosper Portland-Inclusive Innovation, Portland Innovation Quadrant and Greater Portland 2020)

-The LLDP program consists of 10 full-day sessions over the course of a year.
+The Latino Leadership Program consists of 10 full-day sessions over the course of a year.
 The sessions are taught each month at different locations by:

 - City, state and county elected officials

-- Faculty from Portland State, Oregon State and the University of Oregon
+- Faculty from colleges and universities such as the University of Oregon

 - CEO’s and executive level managers in the public, private and non-profit sector

 Each session includes a presentation and small group discussions on specific topics relative to the presentation.
-Attendees may also be requested to do additional research on topics presented in the session.
-Each Leadership Cohort consists of approximately 20 members.
+Each Leadership Class consists of approximately 20 members.

 Following is a list of topics presented and discussed during the program.